westlepor/GeoDjango/README.md

 on browser: localhost:8000
 ```
 ## Support
-For any issue with the application, drop a message via swanjohi@lifeingis.com or join the Telegram Group at https://t.me/joinchat/D6VfOBIfhHh4i8yZ19sqbQ
+For any issue with the application, drop a message via westlepor984@gmail.com